Have you ever wondered what the difference is between a life coach and a therapist?

 For this reason, you want to work with people who are really ready for transformation, who have an idea of what it is that they want for their future, and who are willing to invest in doing a program with you to help them make their dreams come true.

-What questions do YOU have about how to build a successful, heart-centered life coaching business that makes a profound and lasting difference in the lives of others?
+What questions do YOU have about how to become a life coach and make a profound and lasting difference in the lives of others?